The Elder Scrolls V: Skyrim for Nintendo Switch and Nintendo Switch 2 – Review

 Review:

-On the other hand, you do have all of the Nintendo Switch enhancements available to you here.
+And of course once again, you still have all of the Nintendo Switch enhancements available to you here.
 That means you have gyroscopic motion control in portions of the game where that makes sense such as aiming your bow and arrow, and you have access to the cross-promotional Zelda themed equipment as well.
 On Nintendo Switch 2, another system-specific feature is added to this list of exclusives: dynamic mouse mode, for use both in-game and in menus.

 .